hutchutchutch/rag/README.md

 - **Backend**:
   - Express.js with TypeScript for a robust API server
+  - Dual Agentic LangGraph flows for RAG and knowledge graph extraction
-  - Neo4j database for graph-based data relationships
+  - Neo4j database for graph-based data relationships and knowledge graphs
   - PostgreSQL with pgvector for secondary vector storage
   - RESTful API design with structured controllers and models
   - Google Gemini for embeddings and text generation
+  - Zod schemas for type-safe state management

 - **Infrastructure**:
   - Turborepo + pnpm for consolidated multi-app dev
   - Docker for local dev/prod builds
-  - Neo4j on AWS ECS to store document relationships and embeddings
+  - Neo4j on AWS ECS to store document relationships and knowledge graphs
   - S3 for storing document files
   - PostgreSQL with pgvector for comparison vector storage
-  - LangGraph in the backend to orchestrate the RAG workflow
+  - LangGraph for creating agentic workflows with conditional routing

 ## Getting Started